-Lately, smart devices have been synonymous with anything that’s network enabled.
+Lately, smart devices have been synonymous with anything that’s network-enabled.
 Whether that be lights (Phillips Hue), thermostats (Nest), or even toothbrushes (Prophix).
-But it’s more than just the abilities enabled by connecting a device to internet that make it ‘smart’.
+But it’s more than just the abilities enabled by connecting a device to the internet that make it ‘smart’.
 It’s a combination of services, trust, and ease of use that make a smart device a better choice for a consumer than a dumb one.

 Smart Devices Provide a Valuable Service

 In a previous post, I explored how the Internet of Things isn’t about the things, it’s about the services you can offer with those things.
 Whether that service is as simple as the ability to schedule turning lights on and off from your phone, or as complex as energy-saving algorithms that control your HVAC system as optimally as possible, without an associated service any ‘smart’ device is really just a remote-controlled device.

 A valuable service is what sets Nest, a smart home integrator and energy saver, apart from an application like Kinsa, an app-driven thermometer that tracks user health.